Xabier-Casan-Abia/Times-Table-Node/README.md

 ## Multiplication CLI App

-This is a simple Node App to generate Times Tables.
+This is a Times Tables generater CLI app using Node.
 It can create a file or print it on the console.

 ## Initialization